WataNekko/aiot-beehive/README.md

                 }
                 ```
         + `export_path` is the exportation location for new image
+    step 2 run pip3 install -r requirements.txt
-    step 2: run the augmentation.py file by your python compiler and wait
+    step 3: run the augmentation.py file by your python compiler and wait